 Educating and inspiring our writing community

 The Virginia G. Piper Center for Creative Writing is now accepting proposals for creative writing classes and workshops through the Piper Writers Studio.

 To learn more about submitting a course proposal, view the tabs below.

-The Piper Writers Studio looks for course proposals that are interactive, compelling, and thought-provoking explorations of literary craft and technique that innovate learning while engaging the larger creative writing community.
+The Piper Writers Studio is looking for course proposals that are interactive, compelling, and thought-provoking explorations of literary craft and technique that innovate learning while engaging the larger creative writing community.

 We are open to course proposals in all manners and formats of delivery: in-person, online, and hybrid.
 We are also interested in all styles, genres, and forms, including fiction, creative nonfiction, poetry, publishing, the business of writing, and more.